Arjan Bhullar

-Arjan Singh Bhullar (born May 13, 1986) is a Canadian mixed martial artist currently competing in the heavyweight division of ONE Championship, where he is the former ONE Heavyweight World Champion.
+Arjan Singh Bhullar (born May 13, 1986) is a Indo-Canadian mixed martial artist currently competing in the heavyweight division of ONE Championship, where he is the former ONE Heavyweight World Champion.
 He has also competed in the Ultimate Fighting Championship.

 Bhullar is also a former freestyle wrestler and collegiate wrestler.
 In freestyle, he was a CIS national champion in 2009 and represented Canada at the 2007, 2009, 2010 and 2011 World Championships, the 2010 Commonwealth Games, the 2007 Pan American Games and the 2012 Summer Olympics.
 In folkstyle, Bhullar is a two-time NAIA champion.

 Wrestling career

 Early life and collegiate wrestling

-Bhullar was born and raised in Vancouver, British Columbia.
+Bhullar was born and raised in Vancouver, British Columbia into Indian family from Punjab, India.
 He started wrestling at a young age.
 As a collegiate wrestler, he competed for the Simon Fraser Clan at Simon Fraser University, a NAIA university at the time.
 He had a successful career while wrestling at 285 pounds, placing third in 2007 and becoming champion in 2008 and 2009 at the NAIA Wrestling Championships.
 He was also named Canada's wrestler of the year and NAIA outstanding wrestler in 2009.
 At the 2009 CIS Championships, Bhullar became the first wrestler to ever win the NAIA and CIS titles in the same year.